clementi/side-project-ideas/ideas.md

 18. **Interactive fiction** (suggested implementation: CLI).
 A fun way to get into game development without having to worry about graphical assets, interactive fiction renders the world for the player through text descriptions.
 [The Dreamhold](http://eblong.com/zarf/zweb/dreamhold/) is a good example of interactive fiction with a useful ‘help’ command.

+## Artificial Intelligence

+19. **An unbeatable Tic-Tac-Toe engine** (suggested implementation: CLI program).
+For an excellent first AI project, try to write an engine that cannot be beaten at Tic-Tac-Toe.
+You can achieve this by implementing this [strategy](https://en.wikipedia.org/wiki/Tic-tac-toe#Strategy), which produces a draw as its worst-case outcome.

+20. **A chess engine** (suggested implementation: an engine written in a programming language you want to learn, or master).
+Try to write an engine that can play chess against a human opponent using a [Universal Chess Interface](http://wbec-ridderkerk.nl/html/UCIProtocol.html) compatible GUI, such as XBoard.
+See [Stockfish](https://github.com/official-stockfish/Stockfish) as an example.
+For a less daunting challenge, you may wish to focus on the behavior of just one piece, e.g., Knights.

+21. **A niche chatbot** (suggested implementation: web app).
+Some of the greatest minds in the world are working on chatbots that respond in lifelike ways.
+It’s an incredibly difficult challenge, but, by reducing the scope of your chatbot, you have a side project that is more approachable for evenings and weekends.
+Create a chatbot that produces real-sounding responses based on a niche topic that you’re passionate about: your favorite band, video game, sports team, or TV show.
+Leverage an existing library to help you, such as [ChatterBot](https://github.com/gunthercox/ChatterBot).

+22. **A spam classifier** (suggested implementation: any programming language you want to master).
+Build a tool to classify whether an email is or isn’t spam based on the content alone.
+You can use this [public data set of emails from the Enron investigation](https://www.kaggle.com/wcukierski/enron-email-dataset) to test your spam classifier.